Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 In the backstory of the first film, Imhotep is sentenced to endure a horrible curse known as Hom-Dai, which grants eternal life, which involves cutting his tongue off.
 He is then devoured by scarabs so that he'll eternally have to endure the agony of his wounds.
 His fellow priests don't fare off that much better, they are mummified alive!

-The Mummy.
-The scenes where the mummy re-makes itself out of bits of living people...
+The scenes where Imhotep re-makes himself out of bits of living people...

 The scarab crawling out of Imhotep's neck, back through the hole in his cheek, and he bites down with a crunch.

 Beni's eventual fate.
 Trapped in a dungeon that's just been permanently sealed under the desert, only a single torch to keep you safe from the flesh-eating Scarabs which are gathering around you, and you have to sit there and watch while they surround you and you watch the torch slowly... flicker... out.